gmavkitx/springcloud/server-eureka/README.md

-register server for the project of cloud-king
+register server for the project of springcloud